foundation/foundation-sites/docs/pages/prototyping.md

 ### Image Replacement

-You might want to include a logo on the page but you also would like to use a text within a header tag for the sake of accessibility and also for gaining benifits from SEO, but ideally on the webpage you would like to show your logo and not text.
-In that scenario you can utilize this `.text-hide` class to replace an element’s text content with an background image, often logo.
+You might want to include a logo on the page but you also would like to use a text within a header tag for the sake of accessibility and also for gaining benifits from SEO, and ideally on the webpage you would like to show your logo and not text.
+In that scenario you can utilize this `.text-hide` class to replace an element’s text content with a background image, often logo.

 ```html
 <h1 class="text-hide">Lorem ipsum dolor.</h1>